-In keeping with our Constitution and Election Rules, during the election period all new public membership applications and staff membership enrollments are required to be duly processed before the deadline date of the receipt of nominations (from election candidates) at 5pm on Monday, 2nd August 2021.
-Any new membership applications/enrollments received following this date will be temporarily put on hold until the election process closes on 5pm on Thursday, 9th September 2021 following which pending applications/enrollments will be duly processed.
+In keeping with our Constitution and Election Rules, during the election period all new public membership applications and eligible staff membership enrollments are required to be duly processed before the deadline date of the receipt of nominations (from election candidates) at 5pm on Friday, 29th July 2022.
+Any new membership applications/enrollments received following this date will be temporarily put on hold until the election process closes on 5pm on Thursday, 8th September 2022 following which pending applications/enrollments will be duly processed.